grame-cncm/faustlibraries/doc/docs/contributing.md

 ### "Standard" Functions

 "Standard" functions are here to simplify the life of new (or not so new) Faust coders.
 They are declared in `/libraries/doc/standardFunctions.md` and allow to point programmers to preferred functions to carry out a specific task.
 For example, there are many different types of lowpass filters declared in `filters.lib` and only one of them is considered to be standard, etc.

-## Copyright / License

-Now that Faust libraries are less author specific, each function will normally have its own copyright-and-license line in the library source (the `.lib` file, such as `analyzers.lib`).
-If not, see if the function is defined within a section of the `.lib` file stating the license in source-code comments.
-If not, then the copyright and license given at the beginning of the `.lib` file may be assumed, when present.
-If not, run `git blame` on the `.lib` file and ask the person who last edited the function!

-Note that it is presently possible for a library function released under one license to utilize another library function having some different license.
-There is presently no indication of this situation in the Faust compiler output, but such notice is planned.
-For now, library contributors should strive to use only library functions having compatible licenses, and concerned end-users must manually determine the union of licenses applicable to the library functions they are using.

-[//]: # Yann says: "I agree, we need to have metadata local to a single definition or a group of definition.
-This will allow the compiler to be more selective when including metadata in the generated code."